TedTschopp/tschopp.net/_posts/2010-05-19-the-purpose-of-community-protection-of-the-commons.md

 ---
 id: 288
-title: 'The Purpose of Community: Protection of the Commons'
+title: The Purpose of Community: Protection of the Commons
 date: 2010-05-19T10:20:45+00:00
 author: Ted Tschopp
 layout: post